-The below illustration shows what you will build in this tutorial.
-The red dots indicate tutorial steps.
+The diagram below shows what you will build.
+The red dots show the steps.

-This interface is established via a proxy record.
+You create this interface via a proxy record.

-It is possible to rename the record elements, but remember to document such changes carefully, so other programmers can use your component.
+You can rename the record elements but document such changes, so other people can use your component.

-Actual should be defined as a record and its first element must be of data type PD_7883 - Condition_def.
-This is used to communicate the condition of the component.
+You should define Actual as a record and its first element must be of data type PD_7883 - Condition def.
+This is used to transmit the condition of the component.

-Actual can contain e.g. component state or component value
+Actual can include a component state or component value for example.

-The data type of Required and the extra fields in Actual can be adapted to the application.
+You can fit the data type of Required and the extra fields in Actual to the project.

-We will now modify our temperature regulator component, so that it receives a set point from the supervisor (i.e. "Required" holds the set point) and turns Output on if the actual temperature is lower than set point.
-We (still) want the regulation mechanism to run whenever the actual temperature has changed (ie. Actual.Actual_temperature contains the temperature read from the servant Temperature) or the set point has changed
+We will now change our temperature regulator so that it gets a setpoint from the supervisor.
+I.e. "Required" holds the setpoint.
+Further, it should turn the Output on if the actual temperature is lower than the setpoint.
+We still want the regulation to run when the temperature has changed.
+An example can be when Actual.Actual_temperature has the temperature read from the servant Temperature or the setpoint has changed.

 Note that we have renamed Required to "Set_Point".

-Note that Set_point and Actual_rec.Actual_temperature are of type [Absolute temperature].
+Note that Setpoint and Actual temperature are of type [Absolute temperature].

-- the actual temperature (measured by the servant component "Temperature" changes, i.e. the same mechanism that we implemented in a previous tutorial.
+Step 1.
+The actual temperature measured by the servant component "Temperature" changes, like in the last tutorial.

-We already implemented the first element (in calculate actual of the control component):
+We already made the first step (in calculate actual of the control component):

-You need to read the new setpoint (ie. Required) into the local variable and then run the regulation (ie call method calculate actual).
+2. You need to read the new setpoint (Required) into the local variable and then run the regulation (call method calculate actual).

 The condition of a component is calculated from the error state of the component and the condition of its servants.

-The condition of an lower level servant is automatically rippling up to higher level supervisors.
+The condition of a lower-level servant ripples up to higher-level supervisors.

 Our temperature regulator has two servants i.e. temperature and output.
-For this tutorial we will assume that the control component itself cannot generate any errors, so the condition of the control component is calculated from the conditions of the two servants.
+For this tutorial, we will assume the control component itself can't generate any errors.
+So the condition of the control component is calculated from the conditions of the two servants.

-We already handled step 1 (the regulation algorithm).
-This step can be elaborated much more to take into account errors, control mode and servant information.
-But we will leave that for a later tutorial.
+We already handled step 1 (the regulation code).
+You can fold this out much more to account for errors, control mode, and servant information.
+But it is beyond the scope of this tutorial.

 We also handled step 2 (assumed no errors) and step 3 (calculate the condition).

-So all we need to do to finalise the format is step 4 where we update the Actual record (which inform the supervisor of the new data).
+So all we need is step 4, where we update the Actual record.
+It will inform the supervisor of the new data.

-Our Actual record contain two records: Condition and Actual_temperature.
+Our Actual record has two records: Condition and Actual temperature.

 Code to add:

-Your total code in "calculate actual" needs to look something like this:
+Your total code in "calculate actual" needs to look like this:

-Launch the graphical editor and drag the condition visualisation to a suitable position.
+3. Open the graphic editor and drag the condition view to where you want.

-We have now prepared our temperature regulator component to be controlled by a supervisor, but it can (of course) still run on its own.
-And now the component can display its condition (that we calculated in step 3), so let us explore this before moving on.
+A supervisor can now control our temperature regulator, but it can still run on its own.
+Further, the component can show its condition (step 3), so let's explore this before we move on.